ansalens/x86_asm/nightmare/00-intro/elf.md

 .bss : { *(.bss) }
 }
 ```
-- It tells that there are two types of memory present, FLASH and RAM.
+- There are two types of memory present, flash and RAM.
 - It puts all executable code at the address `0x00000`
 - It puts all data (`.data` and `.bss`) starting at `0xA0`

 ## ELF Program header

-- The ELF program header tells which segments will be used at run-time.
+- The ELF program header tells __which *segments* will be used at run-time.__
 - See the program header information with:

 ```sh